ash0080/gun.doc.cn/Svelte.md

 import Gun from "gun/gun"
 const gun = Gun()

-// createStore() is a simpliefied version of a readable from svelte/store.
+// createStore() is a simplified version of a readable from svelte/store.
 // It is suitable for stores that will be accessed from many components function customStore(ref, methods = {}) {
   let store = {}